-- Approved the Internal Audit Strategy and the annual budget of the Internal Audit Division (IAD) for fiscal year 2022. - Updated and approved the fiscal year 2022 Annual Audit Plan for the IAD to ensure its effectiveness, taking into account key areas of business and financial risk, as well as the results of previous audits. - Monitored the effectiveness of Internal Audit as well as the execution of the audit program as implemented by the IAD, through the 2022 Quarterly Activity Reports, without compromising its independence. - Reviewed and evaluated the Internal Audit Reports, as well as related management comments. - Monitored the development and progress in addressing the findings of the Internal Audit, informed the Board of Directors of the Company with its findings and submitted proposals for the implementation of corrective measures, where deemed appropriate. - Held regular meetings with the Head of the IAD to discuss matters within her competence. - It was briefed on the results of the self-assessment of the operation of the Internal Audit function for 2021.
-The self-assessment, which in accordance with internal procedures is conducted annually by the Head of Internal Audit (except once every five years, when it is conducted by an external assessor), ranked the operation of the Internal Audit at the highest level of "General Compliance" and the result was considered to be very satisfactory. - It was informed and approved the Annual Report and the activity of the IAD for fiscal year 2021. - Conducted the annual evaluation of the Chief Internal Audit Officer for 2022. - Conducted the annual evaluation of the Director of Internal Audit for 2021.
+- Approved the annual budget of the Internal Audit Division (IAD) for fiscal year 2023. - Was briefed and approved the fiscal year 2023 Annual Audit Plan for the IAD to ensure its effectiveness, taking into account key areas of business and financial risk, as well as the results of previous audits. - Monitored the effectiveness of Internal Audit as well as the execution of the audit program as implemented by the IAD, through the 2023 Quarterly Activity Reports, without compromising its independence. - Reviewed and assessed the Internal Audit Reports, as well as related management comments. - Monitored the development and progress in addressing the findings of the Internal Audit, briefed the Board of Directors of the Company about its findings and submitted proposals for the implementation of corrective measures, where deemed appropriate. - Held regular meetings with the Head of the IAD to discuss matters within her competence. - It was briefed on the results of the self-assessment of the operation of the Internal Audit function for 2022.
+The self-assessment, which in accordance with internal procedures is conducted annually by the Head of Internal Audit (except once every five years, when it is conducted by an external assessor), ranked the operation of the Internal Audit at the highest level of "General Compliance" and the result was considered to be very satisfactory. - It was briefed on and approved the Annual Report and the activity of the IAD for fiscal year 2022. - Conducted the annual assessment of the Chief Internal Audit Officer for 2022 and 2023.